clux/facemaulers/REAL_IDEAS.md

 suppose we need people working in healthcare as well. druids or clerics?

-## MAGIC IS ENERGY FIELD
+## MAGIC IS ENERGY FIELD (WIZ/PAL/CLERIC/WARLOCK)
-people have access to it (rich) poor can hack it
+people have access to it (rich) poor must hack it vaccine gives you protection against poison/disease plane shift visas on top of wards

+## MAGIC IS BIOLOGICAL (DRUID/SORC/HUNTER)
+gene sequence allows you to interract like eyes let you interract with light gene => organ (lets you interract) kind of like shark sensors for electrical currents gene editing vs organ transplants? dna chromosones / crispr? -> solns for the rich souls?

 ## Races
 Thieflings - sons of traders/investors
-Dwarves/Gnomes - generally live underground or maintain construction or power infra Elves - politicians?
+Dwarves/Gnomes - generally live underground or maintain construction or power infra, conspires against the rich ruling class Elves - politicians?

 ## CHARACTER CREATION